Click Here For the Latest Newsletter

 The Solana Beach Civic and Historical Society is actively involved in and financially supports programs in education, civic affairs and local history.
 Our Heritage Museum offers a hands-on journey back in time 100 years.
 Located in La Colonia Park, the Museum guides the visitor from the original community of Lockwood Mesa through it transformation into Solana Beach.
 Visitors begin in a circa 1900 kitchen and living room and, as they walk through the Museum, they see the lifestyle changes that came with the arrival of running water and electricity in the 1920s and 19302.
 A time-line photo exhibit traces the history of Solana Beach as it developed from the arrival of the Indians and the Spanish explorers into the community of today.

-The Museum is open on the first and third Saturdays of each month or by appointment.
-Email to request a visit.
+The Museum is open on the first and third Saturday afternoons of each month or by appointment.
+To request a visit email solanabeachhistoricalsociety@gmail.com.

 History